amikode1/Kaggle_EDA/README.md

 # Kaggle EDA Automation

-### This is simple example of integrating kaggle api with streamlit and ydata_ydata_profiling
+### This is simple example of integrating kaggle api with streamlit and ydata_profiling

 This python script fetches the data from kaggle dataset, downloads it to local directory, reads it using pandas and generates a profile report for the data.
 The generated profile report can be viewed in the Streamlit app and is also saved as an html file.